The Tonight Show starring Jimmy Fallon

 Harold Chapin’s little-known comedy was well received and extended its run twice.

 Please note: Owing to important rights restrictions, Theater Close-Up is available only within the WNET viewing area.
 If you are unable to view the broadcast version of London Wall, I hope you’ll enjoy this teaser from our original production.
-That’s me in the video below, discussing my dramaturgical research for the show.
+You’ll see me in the video below, discussing my dramaturgical research for the show.

 HBO YoungArts MasterClass with Anna Deavere Smith